linode/docs/docs/kubernetes/how-to-deploy-nginx-ingress-on-linode-kubernetes-engine/index.md

         - containerPort: 80
 {{< /file >}}

+Create the Deployments and Services with the `create` command:

     kubectl create -f hello-one.yaml
     kubectl create -f hello-two.yaml

 ## Install the NGINX Ingress Controller

-Next, we'll use Helm to install an ingress controller.
-While there are a few different versions of NGINX Ingress controllers,we'll be installing the Kubernetes maintained [NGINX Ingress controller](https://github.com/kubernetes/ingress-nginx) for this guide.
+Next, use Helm to install an Ingress Controller.
+While there are a few different versions of NGINX Ingress Controllers,this guide will be installing the Kubernetes maintained [NGINX Ingress controller](https://github.com/kubernetes/ingress-nginx) for this guide.

-First, add the `stable` helm repository if you have not yet:
+First, add the `stable` Helm repository if you have not yet:

     helm repo add stable https://kubernetes-charts.storage.googleapis.com/

-Next, install the NGINX ingress controller:
+Next, install the NGINX Ungress Controller:

     helm install nginx-ingress stable/nginx-ingress --set controller.publishService.enabled=true

-Once installation is completed, your LoadBalancer will be deployed, and an external IP will be available.
-To find this external IP, enter the following command and note the IP address for the `nginx-ingress-controller` in the output under `EXTERNAL-IP`:
+Once installed, a LoadBalancer Service will be deployed, which creates a NodeBalancer, and an external IP address will be available.
+To find this external IP address, list your cluster's Services with following command and note the IP address for the `nginx-ingress-controller` in the output under `EXTERNAL-IP`.
+You will need this IP address for the next step.

        kubectl get svc -A -owide